-The Complainant and the Respondent, respectively, may be accompanied to any meeting or hearing by the adviser of their choice through the course of case management, investigation, adjudication, and the appeal process.
+The Complainant and the Respondent, respectively, in situations involving genderbased misconduct, dating violence, domestic violence, sexual assault, or stalking may be accompanied to any meeting or hearing by the advisor of their choice through the course of case management, investigation, adjudication, and the appeal process.
 Witnesses or others involved in the Gender-Based Misconduct Process are not permitted to bring another person to any meeting or hearing.